-I earned a Bachelor of Arts degree in Political Science in 1995.
+I earned a Bachelor of Arts degree in political science in 1995.
 My interests include political and social issues and history.

 What Was the First Robot?

 In the 18th Century, there seemed to be a demand for nifty pieces of technology like the automatons created by that era's mechanical geniuses.
-Though various automatons had been created before this era, arguably the first self-contained and self-generated working robot was created by Pierre Jaquet-Droz, famed clock-maker and businessman who began making automatons for royal families and the well-to-do.
+Though various automatons had been created before this era, arguably the first self-contained and self-generated working robot was created by Pierre Jaquet-Droz, a famed clock-maker and businessman who began making automatons for royal families and the well-to-do.

-So, what were Jaquet-Droz's robots like, what were they made of, how did they operate and what did they do?
+So, what were Jaquet-Droz's robots like, what were they made of, how did they operate, and what did they do?
 Let's find out.

 Jaquet-Droz's principal robots were The Writer, The Draughtsman and The Musician.
 The Writer was a little boy who could write words and sentences himself and followed his own writing with his eyes.
 The Draughtsman drew pictures.
 The Musician, well, played songs.